MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-6-PuttingItAllTogether.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Q# techniques - putting it all together | Microsoft Docs
+title: Q# techniques - putting it all together \ket{ Microsoft Docs
 description: Q# techniques - putting it all together
 uid: microsoft.quantum.techniques.puttingittogether
 author: QuantumWriter